 The Consequences of Tampering with a Continuous Alcohol Monitoring Device

-In order for the CAM Device to be effective, it monitors a person’s alcohol concentration 24/7.
+In order for the CAM Device to be effective, it must monitor a person’s alcohol concentration 24/7.

 As such, some people try to tamper with the device or remove it in order to bypass the monitoring.
 Although this seems like it shouldn’t be too difficult, the makers of the CAM Device have thought of this as well.
 It is designed not to be tampered with.

-Second, because the device is constantly monitoring your vitals through transdermal contact, it will sense if the sensors are no longer making readings.
-This prevents an individual from placing an item between the device and their skin or by covering it with some kind of plastic that prevents the sensors from sensing the alcohol being transmitted through the skin.
+Second, because the device is constantly monitoring your vitals through transdermal contact, it will detect if the sensors are no longer making readings.
+This prevents an individual from placing an item between the device and their skin or by covering it with some kind of plastic that prevents the sensors from detecting the alcohol being transmitted through the skin.